Chikungunya is a viral disease caused by the chikungunya virus.

 Severe cases and deaths from chikungunya are very rare and are almost always related to other existing health problems.

-There are no locally acquired cases in continental Europe in 2022.It is estimated that from 2010 to 2019, Chikungunya caused an average annual global loss of over 106,000 Disability-adjusted life years.
+There are no locally acquired cases in continental Europe in 2023.It is estimated that from 2010 to 2019, chikungunya caused an average annual global loss of over 106,000 DALYs.